Natural Remedies for Poison Oak and Poison Ivy Rashes

 Remedies From Around the House:

-Clay: Any clay will work.
-This is thought to draw out the irritating oils, and dries any blisters that may form.
+- Clay: Any clay will work.
+This is thought to draw out the irritating oils and dry any blisters that may form.
 Make a paste by mixing the clay with a small amount of water, then apply it to the affected area.
 Allow this to sit as long as possible.
 Reapply at least 2-3 times a day.

 These simple remedies should be all you need to prevent a full-blown outbreak, but if this is not enough for you, refer to more specialized remedies below.